Climate and Sustainability Fund

 Successful projects will contribute to the goals of Council’s Te Atakura - First to Zero climate action plan through reducing carbon emissions by 2030 and creating a culture of climate change action in Wellington.

-The focus of this funding round is to support climate action projects and initiatives that are Māori-led, and/or projects that will deliver measurable emissions reductions in the short term.
-These are priority areas for the Fund that have been underfunded to date.
-You can find out more about these and the other fund priorities below.
+The focus of this funding round is to support climate action projects and initiatives that are Māori-led, and/or projects that will deliver measurable emissions reductions in the short term – these are priority areas for the fund that have been underfunded to date.
+Read more about our priorities.

 First-time applicants